Bangabandhu Memorial Museum: 2024 violence

 "I should have died before watching the way they destroyed and burned the house at Road 32...
 This destruction done today will be a dark chapter in the history of Bengalis."

 On 15 August 2024, on the anniversary of the assassination of Sheikh Mujibur Rahman, some people attempting to visit the site to pay respects were attacked by a mob with sticks.
 The attack caused the death of one and over a hundred to reportedly be hospitalised.
 Actress Rokeya Prachy was assaulted at the site when she went to pay her respects and the car of Kader Siddique was vandalized.
 The roads leading to the site were blocked by mobs dancing to music.
 They prevented journalists from taking photos of the assaults.

 2025 attack and Demolition

 Ruins of the building as captured on 6 February 2025, during the demolition.

-On 6 February 2025, protesters stormed and set the museum on fire following social media calls for a "bulldozer march" aimed at demolishing the site, which protesters labeled a "pilgrimage site of fascism".
-An excavator and a crane were brought to the residence, by BNP leader Ishraque Hossain, with protesters vandalizing the house, destroying portraits, and chanting slogans demanding the banning of the Awami League.
+On 5 February 2025, a large group of activists attacked and set the museum on fire following social media calls for a "bulldozer march" aimed at demolishing the site, which protesters labeled a "pilgrimage site of fascism".
+An excavator and a crane were brought to the residence with attackers vandalizing the house, destroying portraits, and chanting slogans demanding the banning of the Awami League.
 The event coincided with a speech by Hasina, who urged resistance against the interim government led by Muhammad Yunus.
 Despite the presence of security forces, no immediate intervention was reported.
 The incident marks the second major attack on the residence following the fall of the Awami League in August 2024.